General explanatory notes for business rates

 - one main property and other additional properties providing those additional properties each have a rateable value which does not exceed the limit set by order.

-The aggregate rateable value of all the properties mentioned in (b), must also not exceed an amount set by order.
+The aggregate rateable value of all the properties must also not exceed a certain amount.

-For those businesses that take on an additional property which would normally have meant the loss of small business rate relief, they will be allowed to keep that relief for a fixed additional period.
+If your business takes on an additional property, and that would normal meant the loss of small business rate relief, you will be allowed to keep that relief for a fixed additional period.

 You can find full details on the relevant limits in relation to second properties and the current period for which a ratepayer may continue to receive relief after taking on an additional property via www.gov.uk/introduction-to-business-rates.